rdam01/ChessGame/README.md

 # ChessGame
 A C# console chess game

-As chess is a hobby of mine, this project is an exercise for applying my C# knowledge.
+Chess is a hobby of mine; this project is an exercise for applying my C# knowledge.

 Created for .NET 6.0 (Console).